 OKRs are adaptable by nature.
 Like most management methodologies you can use visual aids to show progress toward objective and key results.
-OKRs are meant to be guardrails, not handcuffs.
+OKRs are guardrails, not handcuffs.
 To track and audit OKRs you have four options at any point in the cycle:

 I suggest you ask these questions periodically:

-For best results, OKRs are scrutinised several times per quarter by contributors and their managers.
+For best results, scrutinise OKRs several times per quarter.

 At 7startup our OKR consulting drives scaleups to succeed and become unafraid of failure.
 We use our OKR expertise to catapult your product and company to new heights.
 We want your teams to become “uncomfortably excited” and to hold a “healthy disregard for the impossible”.

 - Stretching should feel uncomfortable, even slightly painful

 - It should take you out of your comfort zone